ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

       ./intel-sandbox.sh

-   After this step, an additional ``intel-sandbox`` container will be available.
+   After this step, an additional ``intel-sandbox`` sandbox container will be available.

 #.
 Copy the required software and libraries from ``intel-sandbox`` to the
    original software-stack sandbox by running the ``compilers_cp.sh`` script.